pyscript/docs/docs/user-guide/configuration.md

 ### JavaScript modules

 It's easy to import and use JavaScript modules in your Python code.

-!!! warning

-    This feature currently only works with Pyodide.
-MicroPython support will come in a future release.
+This section of the docs examines the configuration needed to make this work.
+How to make use of JavaScript is dealt with [elsewhere](../dom/#working-with-javascript).

 To do so, requires telling PyScript about the JavaScript modules you want to use.
 This is the purpose of the `js_modules` related configuration fields.